Kreablo/koha-plugin-vendor-acquisition/README.md

 URL that needs to be communicated to the vendor.
 Note that if the plugin is reinstalled, this token may be regenerated and then a new link needs to be communicated to the vendor.

+**Note that the security token currently needs to be added to the form data by the vendor, so you may need to communicate this token separately to the vendor.**

 ## Configuration